U.S. Market Entry Program

 A coordinated program reduces total regulatory spend and accelerates market access—especially for multi-line portfolios.

-1) Classification & Product Code Mapping
+1) Classification & product code mapping

-• Product code and regulation mapping
+• Regulation + product code mapping

-• Device family segmentation and scope boundaries
+• Device family segmentation + scope boundaries

 • Early risk identification (RTA / data gaps)

-2) Predicate Architecture & SE Strategy
+2) Predicate architecture & SE strategy

-We design predicate selection and substantial equivalence arguments to support review efficiency and reduce rework across submissions.
+We design predicate selection and substantial equivalence arguments for reviewer clarity and portfolio leverage.

 • Predicate shortlist + rationale

-• SE comparison matrix + technological characteristics
+• SE comparison matrix + tech characteristics narrative

 • Multi-predicate strategy when needed

-3) Testing Reuse & Evidence Strategy
+3) Testing reuse & evidence strategy

-Where materials, design characteristics, and intended use overlap, we build a master evidence plan to reduce redundant testing across portfolio submissions.
+We build a master evidence plan to reduce redundant testing across portfolio submissions.

 • Standards mapping (ASTM / ISO / FDA-recognized)

-• Gap analysis: what you have vs. what FDA expects
+• Gap analysis: what you have vs what FDA expects

 • Protocol recommendations + lab coordination support

-4) QMSR + Inspection-Ready Operations
+4) QMSR + inspection-ready operations

 • QMSR gap analysis + prioritized remediation